susanjibo/aquarium-example/README.md

 Multiple decorators can be on a behavior at once.
 The engine first updates the behavior then updates the decorators in order.
 The first decorator to return either `Status.FAILED` or `Status.SUCCEEDED` wins and all decorators on that behavior are stopped.

 In this example, we decorate a subtree with both a `FailOnTouch` and `SucceedOnTouch` decorator.
 The subtrees are under a `Sequence` and a `Switch`.
 In order for RobotCenter1 to be executed in the `Sequence`, the sibling above it must finish with status success.
 Because `SucceedOnTouch` is first, it wins, and succeeds the subtree.
 In order for CenterRobot2 to be executed in the `Switch`, the sibling above it must finish with status failed (remember `Switch` executes its children in order until one succees).
 Because `FailOnTouch` is first, it wins, and fails the subtree, allowing the robot to center.

+## 16: Hey Jibo

+Jibo can listen for speech through Audio Speech Recognition, or ASR.
+He has two types.
+1. The first is embedded phrase spotting.
+Phrase spotting tends to be faster and more accurate, but is quite limited in what it can listen for.
+For now, Jibo only has one phrase he can spot: "Hey Jibo".
+2. The second is cloud based, which can listen for any arbitrary speech, but tends to take a bit longer to process than the embedded type.

+In this example, we will have Jibo idling, but when he hears "Hey Jibo" he'll center himself and do an excited dance.
+We use a `SucceedOnEmbedded` decorator to force the idle subtree to succeed when Jibo hears "Hey Jibo".
+Launch the simulator, type `Hey Jibo` into the text chat window and press `return` and watch him do a dance.